tlundgren/othersissues/README.md

 # othersissues
-Work on issues for external projects.
+Contributions to issues of external projects.

 ProtonVPN Android-App